trstlabs/intento/docs/ibc/CLI.md

     "to_address": "trust1ykql5ktedxkpjszj5trzu8f5dxajvgv95nuwjx"
 }' --duration 16h --interval 60s --keyring-backend test -y --from b --fees 600utrst --connection-id connection-0 --retries 2

-# query the autotxs to see if it worked.
+# query the AutoTXs to see if it worked.
 After a time-based execution the auto-tx history should update
 trstd q autoibctx list-auto-txs-by-owner trust1ykql5ktedxkpjszj5trzu8f5dxajvgv95nuwjx

 # to get more info you can query the events related to the packet for packet and message info